9brada6/tabs-with-posts/development.md

 ## ✅ Todo

 Add a way to clear the tables from this plugin.

+- Move inline_icons_options to Aside options.
+- Make get_possible_options in General_Option_Setting and General_Option_Setting_classes to return as default an empty array.

 Simple article: remove margin right of last meta from row.